Laikya04/Chatting-App/README.md

 **Real-time Messaging :** Implement a robust messaging system that allows users to exchange text messages instantly, ensuring a smooth and responsive communication experience.

+## Features
+**Real-time Chat :**
+  1. Clients can send and receive messages in real-time.
+  2. Messages are displayed with timestamps.

+**Graphical User Interface (GUI) :**
+  1. The application uses Java Swing for creating a user-friendly interface.
+  2. Customizable background, fonts, and colors to mimic WhatsApp's interface.

+**Message Formatting :**
+  Messages are formatted with a sender's name, timestamp, and are color-coded.

+**Send and Receive Media :**
+  Supports sending and receiving media like images (e.g., smiley icons).

+**Socket Programming :**
+  1. Utilizes sockets for client-server communication.
+  2. Handles multiple clients through socket connections.

+**Custom Buttons :**
+  1. Rounded buttons for sending messages and media.
+  2. Custom icons for various actions like send, call, video call, and more.

+**Responsive UI :**
+  The user interface adapts to different screen sizes and resolutions.

 ## Project Structure
 The project consists of the following main classes :
 - **Client.java:** Handles the client-side operations.